beergeek/deployer/README.md

 Name of the sharded cluster, only required for sharded clusters.

+### deploymentType

+Type of deployment, must be either 'rs' for replica set member, 'sh' for shard member, 'cs' for config server member, or 'ms' for mongos".
+Defaults to `rs`.

 ### mongoDBVersion

 Version of MongoDB to use in the deployment.
 Append `-ent` for Enterprise, e.g. `4.4.4-ent`.

-### shardType - REQUIRED FOR SHARDING IF CONFIG SERVER

-If a sharded cluster this must be include for config servers, set to `configserver`.
-Defaults to `shardserver`.

-### processType - REQUIRED FOR SHARDING IF MONGOS

-Defaults to `mongod`.
-If a mongos is required include this attribute with `mongos` as the value.

 ### configServerReplicaSet - REQUIRED FOR SHARDING IF MONGOD